kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/Kaltura-iOS-player-API-Base-Methods.md

 This article describes how to use the iOS Player API base methods to manage properties, events, and notifications.

-## Using the Kaltura iOS Player API Base Methods
+## Accessing the Kaltura iOS Player API

 You can access the entire Player API through methods that enable the following functions.

-* Listen and respond to Player events (addJsListener/removeJsListener): Enables you to react to internal player events, such as beginning, playing, and pausing:
+* Listen and respond to Player events (addJsListener/removeJsListener): Enables you to react to internal Player events, such as beginning, playing, and pausing.

 ```objective_c